AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 Build a report request that returns the current data window on every scheduled run by using a rolling date formula in the `dateRange` field.
 The API evaluates the formula server-side, so the same request body delivers fresh data each time without modification.

-If you have worked through the [KPI reports guide](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/reports/kpi), the structure of this request is almost identical, except for the difference in specifying the date range.
+If you have worked through the [KPI reports guide](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/reports/kpi), the structure of such a request is almost identical, except for the difference in specifying the date range.

-Use the following endpoint to make the request:
+To make the request, use the following endpoint:

 `POST https://analytics.adobe.io/api/{GLOBAL_COMPANY_ID}/reports`

 ### Date range formulas